MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/resource-management-mode-overview.md

 - [Accept or reject a proposed project resource from a resource request](./accept-reject-proposed-resource-PO.md)

 ## Hybrid mode
-For organizations who require flexibility in the allocation of resources, the hybrid mode enables both Project managers and Resource managers the ability to book resources.
+For organizations who require flexibility in the allocation of resources, the hybrid mode enables both Project managers and Resource Managers the ability to book resources.

 ![Hybrid Mode.](./media/resource-management-hybrid.png)